packit/packit.dev/content/devconf-workshop.md

 #### (6) Dist-git update

-There is a dist-git pull-request created for each Fedora version once there is a new upstream release.
+There is a dist-git pull-request created for the last released Fedora version once there is a new upstream release.
-The pull-request needs to update a specfile.
+Create a new fictive release `98.76.54` to trigger that.
+(Hint: Don't forget to bump the version in specfile.)
-Use a URL of one of the pull-requests to claim this.
+Use a URL of of the pull-request to claim this.

 #### (7) Koji build